Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Common Mistakes That Ruin Baba Ganoush

-Not Roasting Long Enough
+Not Roasting the Eggplant Long Enough

 Skipping the Draining Step